 Small businesses also have a stressful time towards the end of the year with all the holiday coordination such as scheduling with their clients, shipping out products as well as living their personal lives.
 Buying early will help them reduce the stress and give better service year round.

 Consider your values

 When looking for a product or service, think locally first.
 Consider how far your dollars go when spending at a small business and take some time to search and find the small business near you (or even online) that can service your needs.
-You have a lot of holiday shopping to do, so replacing 10% or even 20% of your big brand shopping with local businesses makes a huge difference.
+You have a lot of shopping to do, so replacing 10% or even 20% of your big brand shopping with local businesses makes a huge difference.

 Engage with small businesses on social media

 Social media is a huge way for small businesses to get the word out about their products and services, discounts and promotions, and even connect with their local community.
 Engaging with them by liking, commenting and sharing posts helps get small businesses the exposure they desperately need.
-This holiday season, make it a point to spend a few minutes interacting with posts and small businesses on their social media pages.
+Make it a point to spend a few minutes interacting with posts and small businesses on their social media pages.
 It’s a few minutes for you, and for them it could mean business all year.